ThreeSixtyGiving/standard/documentation/next-steps.md

 You can access and download files on the Data Registry <a href="https://data.threesixtygiving.org/" target="_blank">here.</a>

 ### Access for developers and data analysts
-Find further guidance for developers and data analysts on how to access and use 360Giving datandard <a href="https://www.threesixtygiving.org/data/using-360giving-data/" target="_blank">here.</a>
+Find further guidance for developers and data analysts on how to access and use 360Giving data <a href="https://www.threesixtygiving.org/data/using-360giving-data/" target="_blank">here.</a>

 ## Share with your colleagues
 How can using grants data support your work?